Adam Dalgliesh: Partners

 Detective Sergeant Martin is Dalgliesh's partner in Cover Her Face and A Mind to Murder.
-(Martin is played in the ITV adaptation by Robert Pugh.)
-In Shroud for a Nightingale he partners with Detective Sergeant Masterson (portrayed by Jeremy Irvine for the Channel 5 series).
-Dalgliesh's first permanent partner was the moody and arrogant Detective Chief Inspector Massingham (played by John Vine).
-Detective Inspector Kate Miskin (played for ITV by Penny Downie, Lizzy McInnery and Sarah Winman, for the BBC by Tilly Blackwood and for Channel 5 by Carlyss Peer) serves with Dalgliesh and Massingham in Scotland Yard's Special Investigation Squad.
+In Shroud for a Nightingale he partners with Detective Sergeant Masterson.
+Dalgliesh's first permanent partner was the moody and arrogant Detective Chief Inspector Massingham.
+Detective Inspector Kate Miskin serves with Dalgliesh and Massingham in Scotland Yard's Special Investigation Squad.
 In The Lighthouse, Miskin takes over running the investigation when Dalgliesh contracts SARS.
-She is still a member of Dalgliesh's team in The Private Patient (2008).
+She is still a member of Dalgliesh's team at the conclusion of The Private Patient (2008).

-DI Daniel Aaron (Tim Dutton) replaces Massingham when Massingham leaves Dalgliesh's squad.
-Aaron is presumably suspended after the events of Original Sin; DI Piers Tarrant (William Beck) is his replacement.
-When Tarrant is then transferred to Special Branch, DS Francis Benton-Smith replaces him.
-(Miskin has a short romantic relationship with Piers Tarrant after he leaves the Squad.)
+DI Daniel Aaron replaces Massingham when Massingham leaves Dalgliesh's squad.
+Aaron leaves the squad after the events of Original Sin; DI Piers Tarrant is his replacement.
+When Tarrant is then transferred to Special Branch, squad member DS Francis Benton-Smith (introduced in The Murder Room) replaces him as a viewpoint character.
 Benton-Smith, the ambitious and good-looking son of English and Indian parents, is at first resented by Kate Miskin, but they develop a good working relationship.
+Meanwhile, Miskin has a romantic relationship with Piers Tarrant after he leaves the Squad, and they reunite at the end of The Private Patient.